Inspired in the North Cascades: Completing the Inspiration Traverse

 Making it to the summit of Primus felt like rounding the final corner of a race.
 We could see our destination for the evening.
 It was at least a couple thousand feet below us, but all we had to do was descend Primus Peak, find our way onto the Borealis Glacier, navigate its crevasses and cliffs, and boulder hop our way along the shoreline.
 That was “all”.
 I looked at my watch.
 We were eight hours into our day and it appeared we had at least a couple hours left.

 Despite my assumption that summiting Eldorado would be the toughest part of the trip for me, the toughest moments of the trip were the prolonged moments I spent on the Borealis Glacier.
-Three days of glacier travel and an eight hours (and counting) hiking in the smoke left me mentally depleted.
+Three days of glacier travel and an eight hour (and counting) hike in the smoke left me mentally depleted.
 The snow was wet and slick and my crampons weren’t able to bite into the glacier well, so every few steps I would place my foot down and it would slide.
 I would feel that falling sensation and adrenaline would course through me.
 This carried on for the stretch of the Borealis Glacier.

 When we finally stepped off the glacier I looked back at what we had crossed and my jaw dropped in shock.
 Had I known that below our route was a no-fall zone and hundreds of feet of glacier-smoothed cliffs I never would have been able to manage the crossing.
 But I did, and a sense of accomplishment swelled through me—or maybe that was more adrenaline—but I didn’t have time to enjoy the moment because the minutes were ticking on and we still had to descend to the lakeshore.